Urgent Care Now Open! Starting January T-Th 5-9 PM

 Husbandry Guidance for Lizard Owners

 Proper husbandry is the foundation of good lizard health.
 Our team provides guidance on enclosure setup, lighting schedules, temperature ranges, and dietary requirements specific to your lizard’s species.
-Here are some of the key areas we address:
+Whether you have a bearded dragon, blue-tongued skink, or green iguana, we tailor our recommendations to your animal’s needs.
+We also provide small mammal care for households with multiple exotic species, so your entire collection receives the same attentive, knowledgeable care.

 Comprehensive Diagnostics and Treatment